 in addition to discussing art we spoke of the recent years of deprivation in armenia, and how his painting was what enabled samuel to get through those very tough times. the family was incredibly warm and welcoming, embracing me as if our families had a long and storied history.

-the feast that rusan had prepared was mouth-watering. once again i had the chance to eat the pride of many armenian cooks: dolmas, accompanied by chicken & roasted potatoes , salads, breads, ... rusan may not be a visual artist but she holds her own in this talented family with
+the feast that rusan had prepared was mouth-watering. once again i had the chance to eat the pride of many armenian cooks: dolmas, accompanied by chicken & roasted potatoes , salads, breads, ... rusan may not be a visual artist but she holds her own in this talented family with her talents as an artist in the kitchen.

 the friendships begun in armenia will continue to grow through e-mail and skype and hopefully the future will hold opportunities to re-meet in person both in armenia and here in the states.